matthewrobertson/matthewrobertson.github.com/source/_posts/2012-07-10-javascript-templates-and-chromes-content-security-policy.markdown

 categories:
 ---

 Lately, I have been spending a lot of time working on an open source EPUB3 viewer called [Readium](https://github.com/readium/readium).
 The project is built entirely with HTML5 / javascript and distributed as a chrome extension.
 A while ago while testing in [Chrome Canary](https://tools.google.com/dlpage/chromesxs/) I noticed a warning that support for manifest version 1 is being phased out in favour of version 2.
-This required a couple very minor modifications to my `manifest.json` (a list of changes is available [here](http://code.google.com/chrome/extensions/manifestVersion.html).
-But sure enough, these things are never easy.
-When I tried to use then extension, everything was busted.
+This required a couple very minor modifications to my `manifest.json` (a list of changes in v2 is available [here](http://code.google.com/chrome/extensions/manifestVersion.html)).
+But these things are never easy, and sure enough when I tried to use the extension, everything was busted.
 I opened the developer console and found the following error message:

 `Uncaught Error: Code generation from strings disallowed for this context`